Together, we can make the difference in Lymphedema

 Our Site Navigation

-Home ] What is Lymphedema ] Diagnosing Lymphedema ] Breast/Chest/Truncal Lymphedema ] Axillary Web Syndrome-Cording ] Radiation-Induced Brachial Plexopathy ] Lymphedema Emergencies and Medical Care ] Reducing Your Risk of Lymphedema ] What We Need Heathcare Providers to Know ] Finding a Qualified Lymphedema Therapist ] Treatment of Lymphedema ] Lymphedema Garments ] Proper Fitting of Sleeves and Gloves ] Personal Stories of Lymphedema ] How You Can Cope ] Resources ] Research Updates and Comments ] Search for Research ] Advocacy ] Appealing for Care ] FAQ'S ] Send Us Your Feedback ] History of Lymphedema ] Privacy Policy ] About Us ] Site Map ] Medical References ] Search Our Site ] Donations ]
+Home ] What is Lymphedema ] Diagnosing Lymphedema ] Breast/Chest/Truncal Lymphedema ] Axillary Web Syndrome-Cording ] Radiation-Induced Brachial Plexopathy ] Lymphedema Emergencies and Medical Care ] Reducing Your Risk of Lymphedema ] What we Want Our Healthcare Providers to Know About Lymphedema ] Essential information on Lymphedema for All Health Care Providers ] Finding a Qualified Lymphedema Therapist ] Treatment of Lymphedema ] Lymphedema Garments ] Proper Fitting of Sleeves and Gloves ] Personal Stories of Lymphedema ] How You Can Cope ] Resources ] Research Updates and Comments ] Search for Research ] Advocacy ] Appealing for Care ] FAQ'S ] History of Lymphedema ] Privacy Policy ] About Us ] Site Map ] Medical References ] Search Our Site ]

 Treatment of Lymphedema Pages